fadado/jqt/docs/content/data.md

 Additional JSON files can be provided and are merged with front matter metadata to be the `jq` input in the render stage.

-### JSON preprocessing
+### Preprocessing

 JSON files are preprocessed using [GPP][GPP], and all the expected options in a preprocessor are available, like defining new macros, include other files, etc.
+CSS files are also preprocessed with the same macros syntax used in JSON files.

 #### Macro calls

-The macro syntax used by _jqt_ in JSON files is very similar to the syntax used by the traditional TeX language macro processor, but changing the prefix character `\\` by `&`.
+The macro syntax used by _jqt_ in JSON and CSS files is very similar to the syntax used by the traditional TeX language macro processor, but changing the prefix character `\\` by `&`.
-The more common predefined macros have this syntax:
+Here are some of the predefined macros:

 ```
 &defeval{x}{y}